leros-dev/leros-dev.github.io/README.md

-*An accumulator instruction that does less than a typical RISC instruction is probably more RISC than the typical load/store register based RISC architecture.*
+*An accumulator instruction that does less than a typical RISC instruction is probably more RISC than the typical load/store register-based RISC architecture.*

  * A simple architecture
    * Results in a cheap FPGA implementation
    * Easy to use in teaching
-   * Just few instructions
+   * Just a few instructions
  * Different bit width
    * 16-bit version for tiny microcontroller
    * 32-bit version as a reasonable target for C